 What Kind of Computer Does Your System Require?

-This question is asked because a self-storage operator has a computer and wants to know if it will run the system, or because he is planning to purchase a new PC and wants to know what to buy.
-The question of using an existing PC should be easily answered by the security vendor if you can specify the general configuration.
+This question is asked when a customer has a computer and wants to know if it will run the system, or when he is planning to purchase a new PC and wants to know what to buy.
+The question of using an existing PC should be easily answered by the vendor if you can specify the general configuration.
 Does it run DOS or Windows?
 What version?
-How much memory (RAM)?
+How much memory (RAM) does it have?
 How much hard-drive space is available?
 What other programs do you run?
+Etc.